Framing effect (psychology): Childhood and adolescence

 Framing effects in decision-making become stronger as children age.
 This is partially because qualitative reasoning increases with age.
 While preschoolers are more likely to make decisions based on quantitative properties, such as probability of an outcome, elementary schoolers and adolescents become progressively more likely to reason qualitatively, opting for a sure option in a gain frame and a risky option in a loss frame regardless of probabilities.
 The increase in qualitative thinking is related to an increase in "gist based" thinking that occurs over a lifetime.

 However, qualitative reasoning, and thus susceptibility to framing effects, is still not as strong in adolescents as in adults, and adolescents are more likely than adults to choose the risky option under both the gain and loss frames of a given scenario.
 One explanation for adolescent tendencies toward risky choices is that they lack real-world experience with negative consequences, and thus over-rely on conscious evaluation of risks and benefits, focusing on specific information and details or quantitative analysis.
 This reduces influence of framing effects and leads to greater consistency across frames of a given scenario.
 Children between the ages of 10 and 12 are more likely to take risks and show framing effects, while younger children only considered the quantitative differences between the two options presented.

 Young adulthood

 Younger adults are more likely than older adults to be enticed by risk-taking when presented with loss frame trials.
+This is a noteworthy phenomenon that underscores the complex interplay between age and decision-making tendencies.

 In multiple studies of undergraduate students, researchers have found that students are more likely to prefer options framed positively.
+This could be attributed to a variety of factors such as an inclination for novelty-seeking, a more optimistic outlook on outcomes, or even a reduced aversion to risk which is inherent in youth.
 For example, they are more likely to enjoy meat labeled 75% lean meat as opposed to 25% fat, or use condoms advertised as being 95% effective as opposed to having a 5% risk of failure.

 Young adults are especially susceptible to framing effects when presented with an ill-defined problem in which there is no correct answer and individuals must arbitrarily determine what information they consider relevant.
 For example, undergraduate students are more willing to purchase an item such as a movie ticket after losing an amount equivalent to the item's cost than after losing the item itself.
+This susceptibility underscores the importance of considering psychological factors in the context of decision-making.
+Recognizing this vulnerability emphasizes the need for decision-makers to be aware of cognitive biases when navigating decision-making in which there isn't a clear answer so that they can take a more informed approach.